akikuno/calcs/README.md

 ## Description

-`calcs` is a command-line tool to append a [minimap2's CS tag](https://github.com/lh3/minimap2#cs) to a SAM file.
+`calcs` is a command-line tool specifically designed to append a [minimap2's cs tag](https://github.com/lh3/minimap2#cs) to a SAM file.

+> [!IMPORTANT]
+> Since `calcs` requires the computational time, we recommend using `calcs` only when your SAM file does not have MD tags.

+> [!NOTE]
+> [`cstag-cli`](https://github.com/akikuno/cstag-cli) and [paftools.js sam2paf](https://github.com/lh3/minimap2/blob/master/misc/README.md) are alternative tools that also facilitate the appending of a cs tag to sequence alignment files.
+> For a detailed comparison of these tools, see [the comparison](https://github.com/akikuno/calcs?tab=readme-ov-file#comparison-with-other-tools)

+> [!NOTE]
-> :warning: This tool will be maintained until [the samtools team implements the official CS tag caller](https://github.com/samtools/samtools/issues/1264).
+> This tool will be maintained until [the samtools team implements the official cs tag caller](https://github.com/samtools/samtools/issues/1264).

 ## Installation